Engineering & Consulting Deals up 100% in Colombia

 TTR Deal Tracker is a monthly email update identifying M&A trends in Latin America and compiling YTD rankings of leading financial and legal advisors

-Dealmaking in the chemicals segment gained momentum in the first five months of 2016 with a 38.5% jump in transactions compared to the corresponding five-month period of 2015, according to TTR data (www.TTRecord.com).
+Transaction volume in Colombia’s real estate segment jumped 75% in the first eight months of 2016 over the same period last year, according to TTR data (www.TTRecord.com).

 Rankings / League Tables